gSchool/ada-1-intro-to-ruby/00-variables-data-types/02-wk02-nested-arrays-hashes.md

     - ...We can even put `each` loops within each loops
 - Sometimes, we may have a need to exit a loop pre-maturely/before the loop finishes. `each` loops are designed to go for every element, but if you need to have more control over that, you may want to look into the Ruby keywords `break` and/or `next`.
     - This is useful if you're specifically concerned with how long it takes a loop to run.
-    - Also consider that an `each` loop is not your best solution. :)
+    - Also consider that an `each` loop is may not be your best solution. :)

 ### Exercise